JohannesSKunz/brfeglm/README.md

 ## Published applications:

-Chen, L., Clarke, P. M., Petrie, D. J., and Staub, K. E. 2021.
-The Effects of Self-Assessed Health: Dealing with and Understanding Misclassification Bias.
-[Journal of Health Economics, in press](https://www.sciencedirect.com/science/article/abs/pii/S0167629621000485).
+Buchmueller, T. C., Cheng, T. C., Pham, N. T., & Staub, K. E. (2021).
+[The effect of income-based mandates on the demand for private hospital insurance and its dynamics](http://www.kevinstaub.com/ewExternalFiles/2021_jhe.pdf).
+Journal of Health Economics, 75, 102403.